 However, many people still think that a burr grinder is out-of-budget.
 It may be true for some brands or if you are thinking of high-end, highly sophisticated, ultra-elegant coffer bean grinder.

-In all practicality, there are burr grinders that will perform the task to your liking but without breaking the bank.
-The Hario Skerton is one of those brands.
+In all practicality though, there are burr grinders that will perform the task to your liking but without breaking the bank.
+The Hario Skerton is one of those product lines and they offer three different versions at three affordable price points.

 The Hario Skerton is a known Japanese brand for manual burr grinder.
 Just like the Bialetti of Italy and the Bodum of France, Hario Skerton carved its name in the coffee industry as a trusted brand when it comes to bean grinders.